RACE, MENTAL HEALTH, AND FAITH RESOURCES

 At Sanctuary, our hearts are with the Secwépemc people, Indian Residential School Survivors, their families and communities, and all Indigenous people affected by this tragedy and Canada’s history of colonial violence and the residential school system.
 We see you, we hear you, and we are grieving alongside you.

-We are immensely grateful for the Indigenous people who have chosen to work with us this past year.
+We are immensely grateful for the Indigenous people who have chosen to work with us.
 It’s an honour to share their stories, art, and this poem, written in response to the Kamloops tragedy, by Sanctuary Advisor Dr. Cheryl Bear, Nadleh Whu’ten First Nation.

 This Indigenous History Month, we are taking time to educate ourselves, advocate for justice, and pray for our Indigenous sisters and brothers.
 This blog post contains resources for learning about Indigenous history as well as intersections of art, race, faith, and mental health.
 As an organization which promotes mental health and wellbeing, we recognize that historic and ongoing systemic racism have impacted the mental health of Indigenous peoples, and we condemn and denounce racism, oppression, and genocidal policies in every form.
 We also celebrate and acknowledge the dignity, worth, and value of all people made in the image of God.